|Patient Education Center||Español|

 Many kinds of implants are available.
 Treatment can take only one day, or it can take several months, or somewhere in between.
 Your dentist and you can discuss which type of implant is best for you.

-Implant treatment usually involves three basic steps:
+Implant treatment usually involves three main steps:

 Replacement teeth usually take some time to make.
 In the meantime, your dentist may give you a temporary crown, bridge or denture.
-This will help you eat and speak normally until the permanent replacement teeth are ready.
+This will help you eat and speak normally until your permanent replacement teeth are ready.

 If you are in good general health and your jaw can support an implant, this treatment may be a good option for you.
 Your health is more important than your age.